pratikmallya/pratikmallya.github.io/_posts/2021-07-25-mysql-cases-sensitivity.md

 ---
 layout: post
 title: "Be Careful With MySQL Case Insensitivity"
-description: "Some surprising bugs when working with mysql queries"
+description: "Some surprising bugs when working with MySQL queries"
-tags: ["mysql"]
+tags: ["MySQL"]
 ---

-TLDR: mysql collations are are case-insensitive by default leading to unexpected behavior in certain situations.
+TLDR: MySQL collations are are case-insensitive by default leading to unexpected behavior in certain situations.

 The other day we saw the following issue in our production system: A service